Die Toten Hosen: 1996 to 2020: JKP – beginnings with their own label

 In 2012, Die Toten Hosen released their album Ballast der Republik.
 A special edition includes a bonus CD with cover versions of songs that influenced the band.
-On 26 April 2016 it was announced that former drummer Wolfgang Rohde had died of cancer.
+On 26 April 2016, it was announced that former drummer Wolfgang Rohde had died of cancer.

-In early 2018, Members of Die Toten Hosen recorded backing vocals on Australian band The Living End's eighth studio album Wunderbar, which was recorded in Germany.
+In early 2018, members of Die Toten Hosen recorded backing vocals on Australian band The Living End's eighth studio album, Wunderbar, which was recorded in Germany.

-On November 27, 2020, the single "You're No Good" dropped online.
+On November 27, 2020, the single "You're No Good" was issued online.

 Musical style

 All band members are self-taught musicians.
 At the beginning of their musical career most of them were still at school.
 Their first album was recorded in a studio rented by the hour.
 The band kept to simple guitar chords and lyrics, in garage style.
 Die Toten Hosen were mainly influenced by punk bands from the 1970s, to whom they frequently pay tribute in recorded work and live performances.
 On occasion they have played songs by the Beatles and the Rolling Stones.
-Some of the band's songs have been described as "Schunkelpunk", a fusion of German schlager music and punk, exemplified by Eisgekühlter Bommerlunder, numerous cover versions of German schlager songs and tracks like Azzurro.
+Some of the band's songs have been described as "Schunkelpunk", a fusion of German schlager music and punk, exemplified by "Eisgekühlter Bommerlunder", numerous cover versions of German schlager songs and tracks such as "Azzurro".
 They can be seen as pioneers of "Volxmusic", which combines elements of German folk music with jazz, hip-hop or rock.
 In some of their songs Die Toten Hosen experiment with strings or wind instruments.
-A few songs have elements that are lifted from jazz (e.g. Warum werde ich nicht satt), reggae (Zehn kleine Jägermeister) or Yugoslavian gypsy music (Das Mädchen aus Rottweil).
+A few songs have elements that are lifted from jazz (e.g. "Warum werde ich nicht satt"), reggae ("Zehn kleine Jägermeister") or Yugoslavian gypsy music ("Das Mädchen aus Rottweil").

 For the most part, The Toten Hosen have not departed substantially from their original style of music, choosing power chords, straightforward lyrics, simple melodies and anthem-like choruses over long instrumental solos.
 Other influences on the music of Die Toten Hosen include hardcore punk, punk blues, heavy metal, thrash metal, and hard rock.

 The focus of the band's music has gradually shifted from funny and nonsensical to serious.
 The songs from the band's first LP were mostly about having fun, but by the end of the 1980s they were focusing more on political and social issues such as racism.